Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

+# Etrel Inch Firmware Update Procedure
-# Configure Windows Network Adapter
+## Configure Windows Network Adapter
 Below are steps to configure your network adapter on Windows to connect to the charger with an ethernet cable.

 1. In Windows, open the control panel